-NEW DELHI last hosted an Australian Test Cricket Tour To India in 2013 during the controversial, 'homework gate' series.
-It will be 9 years in the past by the time we tour New Delhi again so it will be a pleasure to return to the ancient city of the Mughal Empire; its history visible in the grand architecture and monuments throughout this huge city.
+NEW DELHI last hosted an Australian Test Cricket Tour To India in 2013 during the controversial 'homework gate' series.
+It will be 9 years gone by the time we tour New Delhi in 2023 so it will be a pleasure to return to the ancient city of the Mughal Empire; its history visible in the grand architecture and monuments throughout this huge city.

-We won't know if we will play in New Delhi 2022 until much closer to the time and though Arun Jaitley Stadium (formerly Feroz Shah Kotla) is by far our least favourite test cricket ground, anywhere in the world let alone India, playing in New Delhi is good for all.
-It has the best tourism infrastructure of any Indian city, including an Airport Express Line from Indira Gandhi International Airport, only 4 stops to New Delhi Railway Station.
+Although Arun Jaitley Stadium (formerly Feroz Shah Kotla) is one of our least favourite test cricket grounds, playing in New Delhi is good for all.
+It has the best tourism infrastructure of any Indian city, great sights, top restaurants, a wealth of hotels, and an Airport Express Line from Indira Gandhi International Airport; only 4 stops to New Delhi Railway Station.

-Our hotel will get you from the airport for 8 nights including breakfast, 2 dinners, our unique floral shirts and match tickets.
-If you arrive before your tour starts or you're taking our Match Ticket & Dinner Option, you can get almost anywhere by Delhi Metrorail.
-For many, Connaught Place and Paharganj, opposite New Delhi Railway Station are the places to go, pending your budget.
+Our hotel will get you from the airport for 8 nights including breakfast, 2 drinks parties, match tickets, and more.
+If you arrive before your tour starts or you're taking our Match Ticket & Drinks Party, and booking your own hotel, Connaught Place and Paharganj, opposite New Delhi Railway Station are the places to stay, pending your budget.

-For a more 'spacious' walk, just 2.8km from the hotel is famous India Gate.
-This giant arch sits with the National War Memorial, High Court, and National Museum along broad, lawned, tree-lined roads, and canals.
+For a more 'spacious' walk, close to our hotel is famous India Gate.
+This giant arch sits with the National War Memorial, High Court, National Museum and India's most popular museum, National Rail Museum (one of 6 in India), along broad, lawned, tree-lined roads, and canals.
 The area is home to the more glamourous hotels and residences presenting a more modern side of this huge city.